Code-At-Uni/Exercises/README.md

 ## Exercise Seven

-* Create a new image and a new paragrah using HTML.
+1. Create a new image and add two paragrahs in HTML.
-* Add a custom class to the new image and the new paragraph.
+1. Add a custom class to the new image and different classes to paragraphs.
-* Change the size of the image so it is bigger than the existing image.
+1. Change the size of the image with CSS.
-* Change the color of the paragraph so that it is different to the other paragraph.
+1. Change the color of the paragraphs so they are different.
+1. Position one paragraph next to each other, to have a two-column effect.

 #### Extension Exercise
 * Add new custom classes and practice customising them specifically.